Guess that Vitamin

 - Watch that Caffeine Intake: Excessive caffeine intake may promote calcium losses in the urine.

-- Avoid Excess Salt: Eating too much salt from food can increase calcium loss in the urine.
+- Avoid Excess Salt: Overeating salt from food can increase calcium loss in the urine.

 - Eat plant-based protein: Animal protein may leach calcium from the bones, which can be excreted in the urine.
 Plant-based proteins do not appear to have this effect.